top of page

 • 1 Tbsp.
 Honey: A powerful moisturizer that draws moisture into the skin.
 It's naturally antibacterial, anti-inflammatory, and packed with antioxidants to soothe and protect.

 • 1 Tbsp.
 Oatmeal: Ideal for soothing.
-It contains properties that calm itchiness and redness, and that help repair the skin's barrier and lock in moisture.
+It contains properties that calm itchiness and redness and help repair the skin's barrier and lock in moisture.

 Method & Application: